zykhoo/soc-server-conf/README.md

    localhost:8888

 #### GPU Usage
 Check the GPU usage by using the command nvidia-smi.
 If you are using Tensorflow or PyTorch, try to not to fully use the GPU so we can share with other users (use CUDA visible devices or dynamic GPU allocation in Tensorflow).

+### For system administrator
+1. Create user: sudo adduser username
+2. Copy ssh public key from user to /home/username/.ssh/authorized_keys
+3. Add username to the end of the line of /etc/ssh/sshd_config
+4. Restart sshd: sudo systemctl restart ssh.service

 School of Computing server
 --------